IndomieGorengSatu/Mie/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## I’m reading a book on the history of glue – can’t put it down.